🌐 Network Fix

 Why does WiFi say connected but not working?

-Your device is connected to the network but cannot reach the internet.
+Your device is connected to your network but cannot access the internet.

 Can restarting fix internet issues?